ellysh/video-game-bots/BotsClassification/README.md

 # Bots Overview

-This chapter provides basic information about video games and bot applications for them.
+This chapter provides a basic information about video games and bot applications for them.
 Working scheme of a typical game application is described here in detail.
 The bots classification according to ways of interaction with game application is suggested in this chapter.
 It will be convenient to use this classification throughout the book for simplifying discussion of the topic.
 This chapter begins with a brief discussion of the game bots purposes and the tasks that bots can solve.

 This is the list of sections in the chapter: